CAT Exam > CAT Questions > Direction For Question : Enlightenment is man... Start Learning for Free

 Direction: Read the following passage carefully and answer the questions that follow."Productivity isn't everything, but in the long run it is almost everything," wrote Paul Krugman more than 20 years ago.
 "A country's ability to improve its standard of living over time depends almost entirely on its ability to raise output per worker."
 There is a virtuous cycle between productivity and people: Higher levels of productivity allow society to reinvest in human capital (most obviously, though not exclusively, via higher wages), and smart investments result in higher labour productivity.Unfortunately, this virtuous cycle appears to be broken.
 Productivity in most developed economies has been anaemic.
 In the decade between 2005 and 2015, labour productivity in the US as measured by GDP per labour hour was less than 1% for 7 of the 10 years, according to the OECD.
 And wages are stagnant.
 US unemployment hit its lowest level in 16 years this past May, yet wage growth has been sluggish compared with similar periods in the past.
 Of course, low productivity can depress wages, but in recent decades, wages haven't grown as much as expected even during periods of robust economic productivity growth.All of this raises a chicken-or-egg question: Are we suffering from low productivity because we have underinvested in human capital?
 Or are we unable to invest in human capital because structural factors are permanently reducing productivity?The evidence suggests the former: We could improve productivity if we stopped systematically underinvesting in human capital.
 The most direct and obvious investment is increased wages.
 Beyond wages, other forms of investment in human capital include education and training, improved healthcare, and other, less obvious investments, such as the time and space to explore new ideas and professional development opportunities.Higher investment in wages does not need to come at the expense of customers and shareholders.
 Managed by Q, a cleaning and office services company in New York City, decided to pay employees higher wages than the prevailing market rate.
 In turn, the company is achieving lower levels of employee and customer churn, and correspondingly lower employee hiring and customer acquisition costs.
 The compounding and virtuous effects of increasing customer and employee advocacy more than offset the higher cost of wages.
 At the other end of the size spectrum, Walmart has committed to investing $2.7 billion in its associates through higher wages, better benefits and enhanced training.Our careless treatment of time represents a shocking level of underinvestment in human capital.
 For knowledge workers, time is incredibly scarce.
 Our research suggests that, on average, managers have fewer than seven hours per week of uninterrupted time to do deep versus shallow work.
 They spend the rest of their time attending meetings, sending e-communications or working in time increments of less than 20 minutes, a practice that makes it difficult to accomplish a specific task and in the worst cases can lead to employee burnout.
 We know that great ideas that drive breakthroughs in productivity come from human beings with the time, talent and energy to innovate.Perhaps the most transformational thing a company can do for its workforce is to invest in creating jobs and working environments that unleash intrinsic inspiration.
 This is the gateway to the discretionary energy that multiplies labour productivity: An inspired employee is more than twice as productive as a satisfied employee and more than three times as productive as a dissatisfied employee.
 Yet, only one in eight employees are inspired.
 We measure organizational energy through employee engagement, and despite decades of investment in engagement programs, levels of engagement remain systemically and stubbornly low.As companies think about how to change this, they should focus on the jobs that will survive into the future.
 The forces of creative destruction inevitably will continue to eliminate some work through automation, digitalization, or the virtualization of work, but these same forces also create new types of work and jobs.Robert Gordon, a macroeconomist at Northwestern University, has shown that periods of breakout productivity in the United States were not the result of capital deepening (applying more capital to each hour of labour), but of what economists call total factor productivity, a catch-all measure for the impact of technological innovation.
 Who has these inspirational ideas and translates them into productivity-driving innovations?
 People do.
 This is why we believe that human capital, not financial capital, is often your scarcest resource.
 Reinvesting in this scarcest resource could unlock new levels of labour productivity for the economies and companies around the world that are sorely in need of it.Q.
 It can be inferred from the passage that the author is likely to agree with all of the following EXCEPT

 Direction: Read the following passage carefully and answer the questions that follow."Productivity isn't everything, but in the long run it is almost everything," wrote Paul Krugman more than 20 years ago.
 "A country's ability to improve its standard of living over time depends almost entirely on its ability to raise output per worker."
 There is a virtuous cycle between productivity and people: Higher levels of productivity allow society to reinvest in human capital (most obviously, though not exclusively, via higher wages), and smart investments result in higher labour productivity.Unfortunately, this virtuous cycle appears to be broken.
 Productivity in most developed economies has been anaemic.
 In the decade between 2005 and 2015, labour productivity in the US as measured by GDP per labour hour was less than 1% for 7 of the 10 years, according to the OECD.
 And wages are stagnant.
 US unemployment hit its lowest level in 16 years this past May, yet wage growth has been sluggish compared with similar periods in the past.
 Of course, low productivity can depress wages, but in recent decades, wages haven't grown as much as expected even during periods of robust economic productivity growth.All of this raises a chicken-or-egg question: Are we suffering from low productivity because we have underinvested in human capital?
 Or are we unable to invest in human capital because structural factors are permanently reducing productivity?The evidence suggests the former: We could improve productivity if we stopped systematically underinvesting in human capital.
 The most direct and obvious investment is increased wages.
 Beyond wages, other forms of investment in human capital include education and training, improved healthcare, and other, less obvious investments, such as the time and space to explore new ideas and professional development opportunities.Higher investment in wages does not need to come at the expense of customers and shareholders.
 Managed by Q, a cleaning and office services company in New York City, decided to pay employees higher wages than the prevailing market rate.
 In turn, the company is achieving lower levels of employee and customer churn, and correspondingly lower employee hiring and customer acquisition costs.
 The compounding and virtuous effects of increasing customer and employee advocacy more than offset the higher cost of wages.
 At the other end of the size spectrum, Walmart has committed to investing $2.7 billion in its associates through higher wages, better benefits and enhanced training.Our careless treatment of time represents a shocking level of underinvestment in human capital.
 For knowledge workers, time is incredibly scarce.
 Our research suggests that, on average, managers have fewer than seven hours per week of uninterrupted time to do deep versus shallow work.
 They spend the rest of their time attending meetings, sending e-communications or working in time increments of less than 20 minutes, a practice that makes it difficult to accomplish a specific task and in the worst cases can lead to employee burnout.
 We know that great ideas that drive breakthroughs in productivity come from human beings with the time, talent and energy to innovate.Perhaps the most transformational thing a company can do for its workforce is to invest in creating jobs and working environments that unleash intrinsic inspiration.
 This is the gateway to the discretionary energy that multiplies labour productivity: An inspired employee is more than twice as productive as a satisfied employee and more than three times as productive as a dissatisfied employee.
 Yet, only one in eight employees are inspired.
 We measure organizational energy through employee engagement, and despite decades of investment in engagement programs, levels of engagement remain systemically and stubbornly low.As companies think about how to change this, they should focus on the jobs that will survive into the future.
 The forces of creative destruction inevitably will continue to eliminate some work through automation, digitalization, or the virtualization of work, but these same forces also create new types of work and jobs.Robert Gordon, a macroeconomist at Northwestern University, has shown that periods of breakout productivity in the United States were not the result of capital deepening (applying more capital to each hour of labour), but of what economists call total factor productivity, a catch-all measure for the impact of technological innovation.
 Who has these inspirational ideas and translates them into productivity-driving innovations?
 People do.
 This is why we believe that human capital, not financial capital, is often your scarcest resource.
 Reinvesting in this scarcest resource could unlock new levels of labour productivity for the economies and companies around the world that are sorely in need of it.Q.
-It can be inferred from the passage that the primary purpose of the author in the sixth paragraph is
+Which of the following is the most suitable title for the passage?

 Direction For Question : Enlightenment is man’s emergence from his self- imposed nonage.
 Nonage is the inability to use one’s own understanding without another’s guidance.
 This nonage is self-imposed if its cause lies not in lack of understanding but in indecision and lack of courage to use one’s own mind without another’s guidance.
 Dare to know!
 (Sapere aude.)
 “Have the courage to use your own understanding,” is therefore the motto of the enlightenment.
 Laziness and cowardice are the reasons why such a large part of mankind gladly remain minors all their lives, long after nature has freed them from external guidance.
 They are the reasons why it is so easy for others to set themselves up as guardians.
 It is so comfortable to be a minor.
 If I have a book that thinks for me, a pastor who acts as my conscience, a physician who prescribes my diet, and so on—then I have no need to exert myself.
 I have no need to think, if only I can pay; others will take care of that disagreeable business for me.
 Thus it is very difficult for the individual to work himself out of the nonage which has become almost second nature to him.
 He has even grown to like it, and is at first really incapable of using his own understanding because he has never been permitted to try it.
 Dogmas and formulas, these mechanical tools designed for reasonable use—or rather abuse— of his natural gifts, are the fetters of an everlasting nonage.
 The man who casts them off would make an uncertain leap over the narrowest ditch, because he is not used to such free movement.
 That is why there are only a few men who walk firmly, and who have emerged from nonage by cultivating their own minds.
 It is more nearly possible, however, for the public to enlighten itself; indeed, if it is only given freedom, enlightenment is almost inevitable.
 There will always be a few independent thinkers, even among the self- appointed guardians of the multitude.
 Once such men have thrown off the yoke of nonage, they will spread about them the spirit of a reasonable appreciation of man’s value and of his duty to think for himself.
 It is especially to be noted that the public which was earlier brought under the yoke by these men, afterwards forces these very guardians to remain in submission, if it is so incited by some of its guardians who are themselves incapable of any enlightenment.
 That shows how pernicious it is to implant prejudices: they will eventually revenge themselves upon their authors or their authors’ descendants.
 Therefore, a public can achieve enlightenment only slowly.
 A revolution may bring about the end of a personal despotism or of avaricious tyrannical oppression, but never a true reform of modes of thought.
 New prejudices will serve, in place of the old, as guide lines for the unthinking multitude.
 This enlightenment requires nothing but freedom— and the most innocent of all that may be called “freedom”: freedom to make public use of one’s reason in all matters.
 Now I hear the cry from all sides: “Do not argue!”
 The officer says: “Do not argue—drill!”
 The tax collector: “Do not argue—pay!”
 The pastor: “Do not argue—believe!”
 Only one ruler in the world says: “Argue as much as you please, but obey!”
 We find restrictions on freedom everywhere.
 But which restriction is harmful to enlightenment?
 Which restriction is innocent, and which advances enlightenment?
 I reply: the public use of one’s reason must be free at all times, and this alone can bring enlightenment to mankind.Q.Which of the following is closest to being an example of ‘self-imposed nonage’?a)A young boy refusing to do his homework without the guidance of his motherb)A teenage girl not obeying her father’s order to return home by 7 in the eveningc)A cricketer not using an aggressive batting style during a run chase as he is waiting for his coach’s permissiond)A senior employee refusing to follow the guidelines to improve productivity set by the upper management due to creative DifferencesCorrect answer is option 'C'.
 Can you explain this answer?